FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 How has Greece responded to the pandemic?

 Greece responded to the pandemic early and in an efficient and competent way.
 Daily updates are given by the health authorities and regulations are announced and clarified weekly.
-The early and lengthy lockdown in Spring 2020 and repeated shorter-term lockdowns to-date, have helped Greece to deal with the pandemic with a relatively low number of victims and the death toll percentage in Greece has been among the lowest in Europe.
+The early and lengthy lockdown in Spring 2020 and repeated shorter-term lockdowns and restrictions of specific activities to-date, have helped Greece to deal with the pandemic with a relatively low number of victims and the death toll percentage in Greece has been among the lowest in Europe.
 The vaccination program started in December 2020 with Healthcare personnel.
 The vaccinations for the general population started on January 16, 2021 giving priority to the elderly and those with health problems.
-Right now vaccination is available to anyone over 5 years old and booster shots are available to those whose vaccination was completed more than 4 months ago.
-Booster shots are mandatory for those over 60.
+Right now vaccination is available to anyone over 5 years old and booster shots are available to those over 18 whose vaccination was completed more than 4 months ago.
+Second booster shots are available to those over 60.

 Will I have to wear a face mask when out in public?

-With the appearance of the Omicron variant, the use of masks was made mandatory outdoors as well.
-Masks are mandatory indoors in all public spaces, including offices and schools, as well as in public transportation.
+Currently masks are mandatory indoors in all public spaces, including offices and schools, as well as in public transportation.
 The penalty for not wearing a mask is 300 Euros.
 Fines are issued by the police.
+Masks are not required but recommended at crowded outdoors places such as tourist areas, busy commercial areas, farmers markets, etc.

 Curently, it is recommended that people use a high level protection mask (KN95, N95, FFP2) or two masks worn together where there is crowding such as street markets, busy tourist places, shopping areas, queues at bus stops, etc. and in busy enclosed spaces such as shopping malls or supermarkets.